 Between Broadway Avenue & 8th Avenue

-Approximately 2 hours and 25 minutes, including one 15 minute intermission.↑ back to the top
+The show runs approximately 2 hours and 30 minutes, including one 15-minute intermission.↑ back to the top

-A limited number of tickets for each performance will be sold via online lottery.
-Entries will be accepted at luckyseat.com.
+A limited number of $47.50 tickets for each performance will be sold via an online lottery.
+Visit luckyseat.com to enter.

 Hadestown is recommended for ages 12 and up.
 Children under 4 will not be admitted.
 Everyone requires a ticket for entry.↑ back to the top